Tullycraft: Every Scene Needs a Center

 On October 23, 2007, the fifth full-length album, Every Scene Needs a Center, was released on Magic Marker Records.
 The band spent over a year working on the album, splitting time between their own recording studio and Soundhouse Studio in Seattle, Washington.
 Described as a vampire indie-pop opera, the album included the singles "The Punks Are Writing Love Songs" and "Georgette Plays a Goth".
 In 2015 Magic Marker Records reissued Every Scene Needs a Center on limited edition vinyl.

 Lost in Light Rotation

 After a three-year hiatus the band began working on a new album during the summer of 2012.
 Recording began with Pete Remine at Dubtrain Studio in Seattle.
 The songs were mixed at Avast Recording Co. with producer Phil Ek.
 The result was the band's sixth album, Lost in Light Rotation – the first Tullycraft full-length since 2007's Every Scene Needs a Center.
 The album received some of the best press in the band's career.

-In January 2013 Fortuna Pop! released a 7" of the title track, "Lost in Light Rotation", as the first single from the forthcoming LP.
+In January 2013 Fortuna Pop! released a 7-inch of the title track as the first single from the forthcoming LP.
 The album was co-released in April 2013 by Magic Marker Records and Fortuna Pop!